1 serviceman dead in raid to seize ex-Kyrgyz president

-MOSCOW (AP) — A serviceman died and at least 35 other people were injured as special forces in Kyrgyzstan tried to arrest the Central Asian country’s former president on corruption and abuse of office charges, the Kyrgyz Health Ministry said early Thursday.
+MOSCOW (AP) — Kyrgyz forces were reported pulling out of a village after an unsuccessful raid to try to arrest the country’s ex-president at his residence in an operation that left one serviceman dead and more than 40 people injured.

-The raid at ex-president Almazbek Atambayev’s residence south of Kyrgyzstan’s capital of Bishkek began Wednesday evening and continued through the night after the first attempt to detain Atambayev failed and a throng of his supporters reportedly barricaded themselves inside.
+The raid at former president Almazbek Atambayev’s residence south of Kyrgyzstan’s capital of Bishkek began Wednesday evening and continued into the pre-dawn hours.
+A throng of Atambayev supporters resisted the raiders; some barricaded themselves inside and took six servicemen as hostages.

-The national security committee denied reports that Atambayev’s supporters seized some special forces members in the initial arrest attempt.
+The Interfax news agency cited Deputy Interior Minister Kursan Asanov as saying the decision to pull out was made after negotiations with Atambayev supporters, who agreed to release the six hostages by the morning if forces pulled back.
+The Kyrgyz news agency jg.24 also reported forces were leaving the village of Koi-Tash, but did not provide details.

 The raid raises concerns about political stability in Kyrgyzstan, which borders China and hosts a Russian military air base.